Brunozhon/c-ss/README.md

 # c-ss

-C-ss (pronounced siss) is a CSS icon and style editor.
+C-ss (pronounced siss) is a CSS and icon styler.

 # Additions